-AR currently owns two parcels within the Town of Rico, the reclaimed Van Winkle Mine subdivision Lot 2 (Dolores County property identification number [PIN] 504736200012) and the Columbia Tailings site (Dolores County PIN 504735100010).
-The only other local properties currently owned by AR are to the north and outside of the Town boundary in the vicinity of the St. Louis Tunnel, including the land on which the Rico Soil Lead Repository is located.
-The Town of Rico owns multiple parcels within the Town boundary (as shown on the parcel-ownership map in Figure 4), but most of the land in the Town of Rico is privately owned by others.
+As listed in Attachment 3, AR owns multiple parcels within and surrounding the Town of Rico, including the land to north in the vicinity of the St. Louis Tunnel on which the Rico Soil Lead Repository is located.
+The Town of Rico also owns multiple parcels within the Town boundary (as listed in Attachment 3 and shown on the parcel-ownership map in Figure 4), but most of the land in the Town of Rico is privately owned by others.